-Also take some time to sit next to your sales team and listen to their calls.
-This is a great learning experience that will help you get ideas for future content creation and how to build some of the follow-up emails of your offers.
+It’s also worth taking some time to sit next to your sales team and listen to their calls.
+This is a great learning experience that will help you step into your sales team's shoes and see how they illustrate the business use of your product or service.
+You can also get ideas for future content creation and how to build follow-up emails for your offers.

-Marketers work hard to create sales enablement resources such as brochures, company overviews, or presentations, but all that hard work goes to waste if your sales team can't find (and use) them.
+Marketers work hard to create sales enablement resources such as brochures, company overviews, and presentations, but all that hard work goes to waste if your sales team can't find (and use) them.

-So try to keep all your sales enablement resources in one shared place where Sales can easily access them.
-This location is a great place to host your campaign calendar, links to relevant offers, and specific content for a market or persona.
+So try to keep all your sales enablement resources in one shared place where sales can easily access them.
+This location is a great place to also host your campaign calendar, links to relevant offers, and specific content for a market or persona.

 Finally, some of the most important advice is to try to get to know each other as people.
 Organize lunches, outings, and celebrations, and just have fun.
 This helps build trust among team members and ensures that people feel comfortable leaning on each other for support.